-Q. Why does it sometimes take so long to get out of Burning Man?
+Q. Why does it sometimes take so long to get out of Black Rock City?
 What can be done to make it better?

-A. Here’s the dealio: There are a finite number of vehicles that can get out of Burning Man and onto Highway 34 per hour.
+A. Here’s the dealio: There are a finite number of vehicles that can get out of Black Rock City (BRC) and onto County Route 34 (CR 34) per hour.
 This is a fixed number, and probably won’t change any time in the near future.
-In our current configuration, the ONLY THING that can make the wait shorter is to have fewer vehicles leave BRC at the same time (i.e., people spread out their departures and leave at off-peak times).
+In our current configuration, the ONLY THING that can make the wait time shorter is to have fewer vehicles leave BRC at the same time (i.e., people spread out their departures and leave at off-peak times).

 We most often see this on Monday of Exodus, though this doesn’t happen every year.
-It tends to go in a biennial cycle….a great year followed by a bad year, followed by a great year, followed by…you get the point.
+It has tended to go in a biennial cycle…a great year followed by a bad year, followed by a great year, followed by…you get the point.

-Reducing the overall number of vehicles by carpooling and Burner Express, along with spreading out departures, are the best ways to achieve shorter lines for Exodus.
+Reducing the overall number of vehicles by carpooling and Burner Express, along with spreading out departures, are the best ways to achieve shorter wait times for Exodus.
 Eager to beat the rush?
 Leave before the Man burn.
 Have some extra time for MOOPing?
 Leave Tuesday morning.

 Make a departure plan for your camp, whether you are a camp of just a few people or a few hundred.
 Create an internal schedule that spreads out the departures of each vehicle over multiple days and times, especially during non-peak times if possible.

 Above all, keep that playa vibe with you!
-Pack water, snacks, instruments and anything else to make the wait more fun.
+Make sure you have enough gas, water, snacks, essential medications, and anything else you need with you, and pack instruments, music, and anything else you need to make the wait more fun.
 Have a one hour dance party and meet your neighbors in line.
-Consider a designated driver just for Exodus so you start the drive on the highway fresh.
+Consider a separate designated driver just for Exodus so you start the drive on the highway fresh.

-Q. When is the best time to leave if I want to avoid the line?
+Q. When is the best time to leave if I want to avoid a long wait time?

-Tune into BMIR 94.5 FM for wait time updates at the top of every hour beginning Saturday.
+Tune into GARS 95.1 FM for wait time updates at the top of every hour beginning Saturday.

 Q. What is this Pulsing thing I keep hearing about?